RevylAI/revyl-gh-action/README.md

 ## Getting Started

-1. Get your Revyl API key from the CogniSim settings page
+1. Get your Revyl API key from the Revyl settings page
 2. Add it as a secret named `REVYL_API_KEY` in your GitHub repository
 3. Use the actions in your workflows as shown in the examples above